nuxt/awesome/README.md

  - [Teak & Twine](https://www.teakandtwine.com) - Custom e-commerce site built on Nuxt with a RESTful Laravel backend.
  - [Parkmaven](https://parkmaven.com/?ref=awesome-nuxt) - Frontend for an online parking management platform, built on Nuxt + Adonis.js, powered by a Laravel API.
  - [VuePeople](https://vuepeople.org) - VuePeople lists and connects Vue.JS developers around the world.
 Built with Nuxt + Axios, Proxy and Analytics module, on top of Django Rest Framework
- - [Y-Verge](https://yverge.com) - Company website built with NuxtJS and all pages generated staticly
+ - [Y-Verge](https://yverge.com) - Company website built with NuxtJS and all pages generated staticly.
  - [Bael Theme](https://bael-theme.jake101.com) - Free Nuxt.js-based blog template that [deploys to Netlify](http://templates.netlify.com/template/nuxt-bael-blog-template/) in one click.
 The backend runs on Netlify CMS and includes a serverless function for email newsletter signup.
- - [Cotabox](https://cotabox.com.br) - A commercial platform for supply chain and B2B sell's.
+ - [Cotabox](https://cotabox.com.br) - The commercial platform for supply chain and B2B sell's.

 ### Tutorials